ayushjn20/dunner-wiki/Introduction-to-Dunner.md

 * Easy configuration
 * Define your docker tasks once and forget attention to detail every time
 * Share tasks with your team
+* Run tasks using multiple images faster and fully automated!
 * Simple usage and easy installation for all platforms

 ## Here’s a preview!